nodiscc/xsrv/docs/installation/server-preparation.md

 ## Network

-### Internet access
+- The server must have a valid IPv4 address and gateway set during operating system installation.
+- The server must have a valid DNS resolver set during installation.

-The server must have Internet access during deployment and upgrades.
-Prefer fast and reliable network links.
+- The server must have Internet access during deployment and upgrades.
+- Prefer fast and reliable network links.

 ### NAT/port forwarding

 If the network interface is in a [private network](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses) behind a router, setup [port forwarding (NAT)](https://en.wikipedia.org/wiki/Port_forwarding) on the router if you need to access your services from other networks/Internet.
-Forward the following ports to your server's private IP address (if corresponding services are installed):
+Depending on which services are installed on the server, forward the following ports to your server's private IP address (if corresponding services are installed):

 ```
 SSH server:                      TCP 22